SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

   + they're commonly used together --- but one doesn't imply the other

-  + eg, a 4 core CPU can run four synchronous jobs at the same time and a one core CPU can round-robin between several asynchronous jobs without any concurrency
+  + eg, a 4 core CPU can run four synchronous jobs simultaneously and a one core CPU can round-robin between several asynchronous jobs without any concurrency